Isaac L. Wood

-Isaac L. Wood (1822 – July 9, 1858) was an American poisoner and alleged serial killer who was executed for murdering his sister-in-law, Rhoda Wood.
+Isaac L. Wood (c.
+1822 – July 9, 1858) was an American poisoner and alleged serial killer who was executed for murdering his sister-in-law, Rhoda Wood.
 He is also believed to have poisoned his wife and brother, and attempted to poison his brother's two children.

 Biography

 Isaac Wood was born in New Jersey as one of three children.
 At one point, his brother, David, had moved to Dansville, New York, where he had married a woman named Rhoda and had become a well-respected citizen.
 Isaac, who was in a dire financial situation, then moved to Dansville himself, with David helping him purchase a plot of land and even endorsing his newly founded produce speculation business.

 Around June 10, 1855, while Rhoda was out of town, Isaac poisoned David, who died a few days later.
 While the death initially perplexed doctors, it was later pronounced as cholera morbus.
 After hearing this, Rhoda immediately returned home and was appointed as the owner of David's estate, jointly shared with another brother.
 Only a few days after, Rhoda and both of her children were struck with the same deadly symptoms.
 She died, but her children had managed to recover.
 Following this, Isaac became their parental guardian and inherited his deceased brother's estate.

 However, a note supposedly written by David to Isaac was discovered in which a check for $2500 was stored.
 It was later revealed that the check was a forgery made by Isaac, who had changed it so that he would be the creditor and David, the debtor.
 Not only that, but traces of arsenic were found in a building owned by David.
 Suspecting that the family were deliberately poisoned, authorities dug up David and Rhoda's bodies for a medical analysis, finding large amounts of the poison in both of their stomachs.

 Although Isaac was suspected of murdering the couple, by then he had travelled back with his family to New Jersey, where it was discovered that his wife had also died under suspicious circumstances back in May, allegedly due to arsenic poisoning.
 Police pursued Isaac for about two years.
 He was finally captured in January 1857, after it was discovered that he had been working as a farm laborer on a desolate prairie in Illinois.